 Are you eligible for a loan?

-Banks will always seek to find out if those taking loans from them can be able to repay back.
+Banks Cannot Pay PAYE until they find out if those taking loans from them can be able to repay back.
 The first step is to analyze your creditworthiness.
 The banks will take a keen look into your credit and banking history in order to work out if you will be able to pay them back their money.
 They will try to gauge the risk being carried by the bank and by you when they offer you the financial credit.

 For business or commercial loans, a credit analyst will take a look at your business’s financial statements, governance succession plan, ethical business structure, commitment to the business, and management structure, in order to gauge if the business is able to pay back the loan taken.
 Apart from gauging the customer, the bank’s credit analyst will seek to find out how the loan being given will impact the profit and loss statement of the bank.